Hypnosis for a Food Obsession

 Recognising a Food Obsession

-Still, it’s important that if you do struggle with an addiction that you recognize the fact and seek help early.
+Still, it’s important that if you do struggle with an obsession that you recognize the fact and seek help early.
 Food obsession is a complex process that affects the brain and behaviour.
 It is characterised by intense cravings, increased consumption of food, and negative health repercussions.

 Causes of Unhealthy Eating Habits